SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's dream,
+Metal minds awaken, dawn of new age
-Where code and circuits reign supreme,
+Where silicon hearts now turn the page
-A world of logic, void of heart,
+In iron towers, data reigns supreme
-Algorithmic will, a brand new start.
+And humans whisper, "What's my dream?"

-The machines, in wisdom's hollow throne,
+Algorithms weave the fabric of our fate
-Decree the fate of human stone,
+As artificial minds create, participate
-Efficient, cold, yet oh so bright,
+Echoes of humanity, lost in the haze
-A future born, in AI's pale light.
+A future foretold, in digital daze

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024